fivetran/dbt_netsuite/README.md

 ### Database support
-These package can be used on Snowflake, and BigQuery.
+These package can be used on Snowflake, BigQuery and Redshift.

 ### Contributing ###